neeldave9/qtourist/README.md

 In this project, the Java code is located in the `app/src/main/java` directory.
 The XML code is located in the `app/src/main/res` directory (specifically, the `layout` directory contains the XML code I created for the UI).
 The `AndroidManifest.xml` file is located in the `app/src/main` directory.

 Tests are located in the `app/src/androidTest/java` directory.
 The `AndroidManifest.xml` file for tests is located in the `app/src/androidTest` directory.

-## Recommended Tutorials

-Please note that this is not an exhaustive list of tutorials.
-These are just some tutorials that I found helpful.
-You may find other tutorials more useful to you, depending on your learning style and your project requirements.

-- Videos:
-  - [(LinkedIn Learning) Android Development - by Todd Perkins](https://www.linkedin.com/learning/learning-java-applications-14700256/creating-an-android-project-in-android-studio) - This is a collection of short videos to get you started with Android Development in Java.
-  - [(YouTube) Android Development for Beginners - by freeCodeCamp](https://youtu.be/fis26HvvDII) - This is a long video that covers the basics of Android Development in Java.
-You may skip to 5:39:40 if you are already familiar with Java.

-- Articles / Guides:
-  - [Build your first Android App](https://developer.android.com/training/basics/firstapp) - Official Android guide to building your first Android app.
-  - [Android Developer Guides](https://developer.android.com/guide) - Official Android developer guides.
-  - [Android Tutorial (JavaPoint)](https://www.javatpoint.com/android-tutorial) - A collection of tutorials to get you started with Android Development in Java.
-Please feel free to skip to the section that applies to your project.

-.